 Writer.
 Director.
 Editor.

-C.J. is a storyteller and content creator specializing in human interest, comedic, queer-themed, and sci-fi/fantasy content.
+C.J. is a media creator specializing in queer-themed, genre-driven, and human interest content.

-C.J.’s screenplay titled Geller High School’s Mondo-Secret Crush Committee, a heist/teen rom-com mash-up, won 1st Prize in Columbia College Chicago’s Written Image contest in the Alumni Feature Screenplay category.
+C.J.’s screenwriting work has won multiple awards.
+His feature script titled Geller High School’s Mondo-Secret Crush Committee, a heist/teen rom-com mash-up, won 1st Prize in Columbia College Chicago’s Written Image contest in the Alumni Feature Screenplay category.
 The script also won the Grand Prize in the New York Screenplay Contest’s Action/Adventure category.
 The judges called it “smart, highly original, and very entertaining,” and the Creative World Awards said, “This story has great commercial potential and could really resonate with audiences.”

 As a video director, C.J. has created short form content for globally renowned comedy theater The Second City, acclaimed comedy group 3Peat, and storied writer/performer John Loos.
-His directing work will be featured at the New York Television Film Festival in July 2018, and has been featured at festivals such as Out Webfest, the Indie Series Awards, and the Illinois International Film Festival.
-His videos have been features several times on the front page of Funny or Die.
+His directing work was featured at the New York Television Film Festival in July 2018, and has been featured at festivals such as Out Webfest and the Indie Series Awards.
+His videos have been spotlighted several times on the front page of Funny or Die.
 He has also directed video for big brands such as ConAgra Foods and McDonald’s.

-C.J. has cut comedic videos for Motorola, Walgreens, GE, Hanes, Orbitz, Clorox, Nissan, and Secret Deodorant, garnering millions of viewers on branded social media channels, in-store displays, online training portals, and broadcast television.
+C.J. has served as video editor for Motorola, Walgreens, GE, Hanes, Orbitz, Clorox, Nissan, and Secret Deodorant, garnering millions of viewers on branded social media channels, in-store displays, online training portals, and broadcast television.